Donate Books and Materials

 What if I donate something really, really valuable?

-We’d think it’s really, really nice of you.
-Oh, you mean something that you didn’t know was so valuable.
-Well, one of two things will happen.
+We do our best to notify donors if they drop off something of great value.
 If the book is something that is desired for the Newberry’s own collection, you will probably hear from a curator, who will thank you in no uncertain tones.
 If not, you will, at length, get a call from the Book Fair Manager to ask if you really meant to donate something so nifty.

-You may certainly ask.
-As a library, we are not permitted to appraise materials, but the Book Fair Manager will do his best to advise you, even if he thinks he won’t get the book.
-On the other hand, nobody knows everything about books, and he’s not really in the business.
+As a library, we are not permitted to appraise materials, but the Book Fair Manager will do his best to advise you.

 The value of a book depends on many things, including its scarcity or rarity, its condition, and its place of importance in history.
 The website Your Old Books is a good primer on which factors to consider when evaluating an item.
 To get approximate prices for a book, you can check online booksellers such as Alibris and AbeBooks to see if similar items are for sale.
-But if you’re really suspicious it’s of great value, take it to an appraiser or dealer.
+But if you’re really suspicious it’s of great value, take it to an appraiser or dealer before bringing it to the Newberry.

 Can you recommend an appraiser or dealer?